HelgeKrueger/bovine/README.md

 ### bovine

 Contains the server / client code to interact with ActivityPub.
 It uses asyncio using Quart and aiohttp.

+#### Examples

-A basic server implementation using it is available at `examples/basic_app.py`.
+A basic server implementation using it is available at `examples/basic_app/basic_app.py`.
 It should be noted that this example application does the absolute minimum.
 It only exposes what is needed to interact with activitypub.
 Also the user `test` is hard coded in it.

 You can run it with

 ```
+cd examples/basicapp
-poetry run python examples/basic_app.py
+poetry run python basic_app.py
 ```

 alternatively you can run it using hypercorn via

 ```
-poetry run hypercorn examples.basic_app:app
+poetry run hypercorn basic_app:app
 ```

 and then querying using